-In terms of sound quality, the ATH-M50x are possibly the best sounding headphones at their price point.
-The balance between mids, lows and highs is perfect – immediately striking a chord in your ear.
-Audio performance seems more refined that it predecessor, with more details being covered across the frequency range.
+In terms of sound quality, the ATH-M50x is possibly the best sounding headphones at their price point.
+The balance between mids, lows, and highs is perfect – immediately struck a chord in your ear.
+Audio performance seems more refined than its predecessor, with more details being covered across the frequency range.
 If you’re looking for a great pair of headphones that offers a dynamic soundscape and durable design, check out the ATH-M50x.back to menu ↑

 Sennheiser Momentum On-Ear Headphone

 Sennheiser has adapted the successful formula applied to their larger Momentum over-the-ear headphones to a smaller form factor without losing out on the trademark sound signature.
 The on-ear Momentums are compact, although they don’t fold up flat like their older sibling.
 The retro look is eye-catching and the use of high-quality materials completes the total package.